derekvmcintire/acs-next-api/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Prisma Docs

+Prisma docs are auto generated via `prisma-docs-generator`.
+They are served via a static html page.
+To view, run `npx prisma-docs-generator serve` and go to `http://localhost:5858`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: